 We highly recommend a "fake" version over a real sheepskin rug.
 This is mainly due to our desire to not hurt animals.
 Unfortunately, many small sheep are specifically bred to be a rug, and we do not like this as all.

 (Age: 2-8+ months old)

 It doesn't take long until your baby will be wanting to grasp things and try to chew them.
 Getting a natural item to help babies with grasping and chewing is important.
 You do not want your infant chewing on non-natural ingredients!
 Grasping will help them with the all important tactile development.

-The wooden interlocking discs are a perfect representation of the simplicity provided by the Montessori method.
+The wooden interlocking discs are a step up from the teething rings and a perfect representation of the simplicity provided by the Montessori method.
 Although minimal in design, these discs provide months of use.

-Early on, the symmetrical discs help the child’s grasping skills without providing frustration with an intricate design.
+Early on, the symmetrical discs help the child’s grasping skills and pincer grip without providing frustration with an intricate design.
 Later, manipulation of their environment can be explored by pushing and “rolling” the discs without the discs rolling frustratingly out of reach like a ball.

 Even further on, the discs are a great tool to be transferred from hand to hand.
 The shape of the two discs is easily grasped by both hands at the same time and helps the child master bringing their hands to midline, an important milestone!